 The Bronze Boar, Il Porcellino, is located near the Ponte Vecchio in the Loggia del Mercato Nuovo (a mini version of the San Lorenzo Leather Market).
 Water flows from the boars mouth and its original purpose was to provide water to the merchants trading here.

-Similar to throwing a coin in Rome’s Trevi Fountain, legend says that rubbing the boar’s nose will ensure your return to Florence.
-Whether legend is true or not, it certainly is one of the best Instagrammable places in Florence for a memorable photoshoot.
+Similar to throwing a coin in Rome’s Trevi Fountain (a highlight on my long weekend in Rome itinerary), legend says that rubbing the boar’s nose will ensure your return to Florence.
+Whether the legend is true or not, it certainly is one of the best Instagrammable places in Florence for a memorable photoshoot.

 Florence Instagram Spots at the City’s Best Art Museums